Strategic Plan (2020 – 2025)

 Performance Indicator

-- Maintain the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time") from the baseline rate (fall 2015 cohort for all institutions) of 63% to 63% by AY2022-23 (fall 2016 cohort).
+Objective 4 Maintain the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time") from the baseline rate (fall 2018 cohort for all institutions) of 49% to 49% by fall 2027(retention of fall 2023 cohort).

 Performance Indicator

-- Increase the total number of less than 1-year Certificate (CTC) completers in a given academic year from the baseline year number of 0 in 2017-18 to 686 in AY 2022-23.
+Objective 5 Maintain the total number of less than 1-year Certificate (CTC) completers in a given academic year from the baseline year number of 496 in 2020-2021 to 496 in AY 2027-28.
 Students may only be counted once per award level.

 Performance Indicator